-I know that rural crime is a huge issue affecting some of our most vulnerable and isolated communities - and one that so often goes overlooked.
-As part of my plan I am taking steps to 'level up' our response to rural crime - with a view to improving criminal justice outcomes, public confidence and satisfaction, community intelligence and our shared understanding of the impact these offences have on local residents.
+We know that rural crime is a huge issue affecting some of our most vulnerable and isolated communities - and one that so often goes overlooked.
+As part of my plan we are taking steps to 'level up' our response to rural crime - with a view to improving criminal justice outcomes, public confidence and satisfaction, community intelligence and our shared understanding of the impact these offences have on local residents.

-As part of my plan, I will:-
+As part of my plan, we will:-

-- ✓ Develop a process to improve our engagement with rural communities and work to support and strengthen local partnerships.
-This will include convening an annual rural crime summit to identify emerging issues and review our progress - ✓ Improve our processes for recording and reporting on specific rural crimes, such as farm machinery theft, fuel theft, fly tipping, poaching, livestock offences and equine crime and for recording and reporting on crimes and ASB affecting rural communities more generally - ✓ Improve our awareness and understanding of the impact of rural crime and explore options to provide an enhanced response to the most adversely affected victims of crime in rural communities where appropriate, including those affected by serious and organised criminality - ✓ Improve trust and confidence to report victimisation and the perception that action will be taken as a result by working with partners such as the Fire and Rescue Service to provide visible and high profile rural crime interventions and providing £80,000 to bolster our rural crime offer through the provision of additional resources and equipment.
+- Develop a process to improve our engagement with rural communities and work to support and strengthen local partnerships.
+This will include convening an annual rural crime summit to identify emerging issues and review our progress - Improve our processes for recording and reporting on specific rural crimes3, such as farm machinery theft, fuel theft, fly tipping, poaching, livestock offences and equine crime - and for recording and reporting on crimes and ASB affecting rural communities more generally - Improve our awareness and understanding of the impact of rural crime and explore options to provide an enhanced response to the most adversely affected victims of crime in rural communities where appropriate, including those affected by serious and organised criminality - Improve trust and confidence to report victimisation and the perception that action will be taken as a result by working with partners such as the Fire and Rescue Service to provide visible and high profile rural crime interventions - Make an additional £400,000 available to tackle rural crime and improve our response to the needs of rural communities.
+This will include new investment in training, crime prevention tools and state-of-the-art equipment such as drones, hardware tracking and off-road stingers